izumi-h/ccgcomp/README.md

-# Combining Event Semantics and Degree Semantics for Natural Language Inference
+# Comparatives for Natural Language Inference
 This repository contains code for our paper:
 * Izumi Haruta, Koji Mineshima and Daisuke Bekki.
 2020.
 [Combining Event Semantics and Degree Semantics for Natural Language Inference](https://www.aclweb.org/anthology/2020.coling-main.156.pdf).
 In *Proceedings of the 2020 Conference on COLING*.
 * Izumi Haruta, Koji Mineshima and Daisuke Bekki.
 2020.
 [Logical Inferences with Comparatives and Generalized Quantifiers](https://www.aclweb.org/anthology/2020.acl-srw.35.pdf).
 In *Proceedings of the 2020 ACL Student Research Workshop (ACL-SRW)*.